cosmos/ibc-go/docs/migrations/v5-to-v6.md

 ---

-### TODO Genesis types docs
+#### API breaking changes

-The ICS27 genesis types have been moved to their own package:
+The ICS27 genesis types have been moved to their own package `modules/apps/27-interchain-acccounts/genesis/types`.
+TODO: add more info

 ---